-The new results in updating the model and the tool will be reported in D2.7 at M24 (and finalised by D2.8 at M30).
-Moreover, the continuous aspects of risk assessment with our model (and implemented by the supporting tool) will be reported in D4.4 [3].
+The new results in updating the model and the tool will be finalised by D2.8 at M30.
+Moreover, the continuous aspects of risk assessment with our model (and implemented by the supporting tool) will be reported in D4.5.